DaveBackus/Data_Bootcamp_Book/installing-python.md

     print('Congratulations, you have Python 3!')
 ```

 * Comments (mtyn):  (i) Anything following a hashtag (#) is a comment.  (ii) Blank lines are optional here, but they make the code easier to read.  (iii) The rest of the code checks the Python version (`sys.version_info`).
 If the version is less than 3.0, it prints an error message (`raise Exception`).
-Otherwise it prints the message "Contratulations, etc."
+Otherwise it prints the message "Contratulations, etc."  (iv) The statements that begin with `raise` and `print` are indented exactly four spaces.
+That's a standard feature of Python.
+Anything else will generate an error.
 * Save your code.
 Click on File at the top left, then Save As, and save in the directory of your choice under the name "bootcamp\_test.py" (Python programs always have the extension py).
 We recommend the directory "Data\_Bootcamp" that we suggested earlier.
 * Run it.
 Click on the green triangle above the editor and run your program.